Do you know something about our history? We're looking for information, photos, documents, or artifacts about

 After working for Rod McLellan & Co. for some years, he established his own business, Paul Brecht Orchid Co., in Costa Mesa in 1962, also known as

 Brecht Orchid Garden or Gardens, where he offered an orchid boarding service.
-The business was eventually converted to a parking lot in
+The business was eventually converted to a parking lot, the ultimate,

-(Orange County Regiser, April 11, 2007) Brecht, Paul, a long time resident of Orange County, passed away on April 7, 2007 at age 88.
+(Orange County Register, April 11, 2007) Brecht, Paul, a long time resident of Orange County, passed away on April 7, 2007 at age 88.
 He was born in

 North Dakota on March 22, 1919.
 In 1962, he founded Brecht Orchid Gardens in Costa Mesa.
 He was well known for his extensive community service.
 He is survived